Learning From Arizona: How Your School Can Thrive Under Any Circumstances

 This has certainly been a major factor in the ups and downs of Arizona’s education system.

-What can you, as an education provider, learn from this?
+What can you, as an educator, learn from this?

 The challenge is to rise above the controversies and debates and focus on finding strategies that work for your school.

 Remember, there are good charter schools and bad charter schools.
 In the same way, there are also good public schools and bad public schools.
-Same for independent, private and any other type of school.
+The same is true for independent, private and any other type of school.

 Your focus is to find ways to improve your education philosophy and techniques.